Frequently Asked Questions

 Where is the Card Accepted?

 We work extensively to increase the number of venues where the card is recognised as a means to meet your access requirements.
 For some businesses, it might give you a discount or a special offer, for others they may accept this as evidence to access a free companion ticket.
 Others will let you link your card to their booking systems, or be able to process your requests over the phone.
-You can find details of all of the businesses we work with on our directory, on our map page, and we regularly update our Facebook.
+You can find details of all of the businesses we work with on our Directory, on our Map Page, and we regularly update our Facebook.
+The map focuses on Christchurch, but you can zoom out to see our nationwide coverage.

 We also work directly with cardholders to report businesses where they have used their Access Card to have their needs met.
-These providers are listed as "Partially Certified" in the listing.
+These providers are listed as "Partially Certified" in the Directory.

 Remember, though – the card is a demonstration of your needs and is related to the New Zealand Bill of Rights Act.